heheshang/AuroraPlan/Rust for Rustaceans.md

 cache line for every operation they perform.
 If the operations are relatively quick, most of your execution time may end up being spent contending on those counters!
-The trick to avoiding false cache line sharing is to pad your values so that they are the size of a cache line.
+- The trick to avoiding false cache line sharing is to pad your values so that they are the size of a cache line.
 That way, two adjacent values always fall on different cache lines.
 But of course, this also inflates the size of your data structures, so use this approach only when benchmarks indicate a problem.

-172 Chapter 10
-THE COST OF SCALABILITY
+**THE COST OF SCALABILITY**
 A somewhat orthogonal aspect of concurrency that you should be mindful of is the cost of introducing concurrency in the first place.
 Compilers are really good at optimizing single-threaded code—they’ve been doing it for a long time, after